Valencia through its churches

 A tour of the most iconic churches

-A city like Valencia, with more than 2,000 years of history and one of the largest historic centers in Europe, is worth a calm tour of the best Christian churches contained within it.
-The vast majority were built on mosques from the city's Islamic era.
-They represent almost every architectural style, and the great majority are in the Ciutat Vella
+A city like Valencia, with more than 2,000 years of history and one of the largest historic centers in Europe, offers the perfect setting for a relaxed visit to its finest Christian temples.
+The vast majority were built over mosques from the city’s Islamic period.
+They represent nearly all architectural styles, and most are located in Ciutat Vella.

 Valencia Cathedral